 3. Don’t rely on the hosting backup only

 Most of the hosting providers are offering backups in their plan, this is, for instance, the case of SiteGround.
 Even so, it is a good practice to have your own backup.
-Think what will happen if for some reason the backup is not done by mistake by hosting provider or it takes a lot of time to have it restored.
-Also, there are cases when the accounts are locked by the hosting provider and for this reason is important to have your own backup to not depend on them.
+Think what will happen if for some reason the backup is not done by mistake by the hosting provider or it takes a lot of time to have it restored.
+Also, there are cases when the accounts are locked by the hosting provider and for this reason, is important to have your own backup to not depend on them.

 4. Backup testing